beatmax/redmodel/README.rst

 ::

-    from redmodel.models import Model, Attribute, IntegerField, ReferenceField, ListField, SetField, Recursive
+    from redmodel.models import Model, Attribute, BooleanField, IntegerField, FloatField, UTCDateTimeField, ReferenceField, ListField, SetField, Recursive

-    # City with a name and a list of connections to other cities
+    # City with a name, a boolean, and a list of connections to other cities
     # (recursive references).
     class City(Model):
         name = Attribute()
+        coast = BooleanField()
         connections = ListField(Recursive)

-    # Fighter with name, age, weight, and current city.
+    # Fighter with name, age, weight, join time, and current city.
     # - The name is defined as unique, so fighters are indexed by name (we can
     #   find a fighter by name), and it cannot be repeated.
 The index is a
     #   redis hash.
+    # - The datetime field is stored as an integer (no microseconds).
+It may be
+    #   better to use an IntegerField directly, in order to avoid conversions.
     # - The current city is indexed, so we can find which fighters are in a
     #   city.
 This index is a collection of redis sets.
     class Fighter(Model):
         name = Attribute(unique = True)
         age = IntegerField()
-        weight = IntegerField()
+        weight = FloatField()
+        joined = UTCDateTimeField()
         city = ReferenceField(City, indexed = True)

     # Gang with a name and a set of member fighters.